 By the time the storm abated later that morning, allowing a rescue vessel to be sent from Harwich, twenty-two of the crew of ninety-nine had drowned or been washed overboard, along with forty-four of the passengers, including the five Franciscan nuns.

 The upper-middle-class affluence in which Gerard Manley Hopkins was raised had been made possible by just such disasters.
-His father, Manley Hopkins (himself a dabbler in poetry …
+His father, Manley Hopkins (himself a dabbler in poetry), earned his substantial living in …

 ‘The Poet & the Wreck’: An Exchange April 30, 2009